Do you enjoy helping others? Are you a confident user of computer technology for your studies?

 What type of work will I be involved in?

 You will provide support for fellow CLL students using computer technology.
 This will involve helping less confident users with computer skills, using search engines and common tools e.g. Word, PowerPoint, and Excel as well as supporting their use of some online tools.
-You may be asked to take part in a small number of meetings and will be expected to provide an evaluation and reflection towards the end of the project.

 What skills do I need?